 Pressman, S.D.
 (2014).
 Hacking exam stress through psychological science.
 Newsletter for NOBAproject.com.

 Pressman, S.D.
 (2013).
 Considering the Smile in Health & Positive Psychology.
 Newsletter for the International Positive Psychological Association, 6 (1).

 Lopez, S. & Pressman, S.D.
 (2012).
 Americans Use Their Strengths Least on Sundays: People Do More of What They Do Best on Positive Days.
 Gallup Journal Online.

-1Prather, A. A., 1Pressman, S.D., Miller, G. E., & Cohen, S. (revise & resubmit).
+1Prather, A. A., 1Pressman, S.D., Miller, G. E., & Cohen, S. (under review).
 Self-reported sleep and antibody responses to the influenza vaccine: does timing matter?
-Behavioral Sleep Medicine.
 (1Prather and Pressman are co-first authors on this article; publication lists authors alphabetically)

-Pressman, S.D., Kraft, T.K., *Aucott, K. & *Acevedo, A. (under review).
-Smiling though the pain: The effects of facial expression on objective and subjective needle injection responses.
+Pressman, S.D., Kraft, T.K., *Aucott, K. & *Acevedo, A. (revise & resubmit).
+Smile (or Grimace?) though the pain: The effects of facial expression on objective and subjective needle injection responses.